-Conduct a public hearing on Ordinance No. O2022-006 and forward a recommendation of approval to the City Council.
+Conduct a briefing on Ordinance No. O2022-006 and schedule a worksession with the City Council for July 26, 2022 on Ordinance No. O2021-006.

 2) Background:

 The City's current regulations for planned unit developments in TMC 18.36 PUD Planned Unit Development Overlay have not been substantially updated since 2000.
 To date, planned unit developments in the City have provided a benefit to developers in the form of flexibility with existing regulations such as setbacks, maximum land coverage, and private streets, but have provided no quantifiable benefit to the City or the public.